 As the first, largest and most prosperous of the British colonies in America, Virginia provided four of the first five presidents of the United States — eight in all, more than any other state.

-In the Broadway musical HAMILTON (now touring in Virginia!), Alexander Hamilton tells of his frequent interactions with notable Virginians George Washington, Thomas Jefferson, and James Madison, and how his travels in Virginia influenced the country for centuries to come.
+In the Broadway musical HAMILTON (available through Disney+ beginning July 3!), Alexander Hamilton tells of his frequent interactions with notable Virginians George Washington, Thomas Jefferson, and James Madison, and how his travels in Virginia influenced the country for centuries to come.

 Follow Alexander Hamilton’s story one step further with a visit to presidential homes, iconic historic sites and museums in Virginia, and be sure to use #HAMILTONVA and #LOVEVA when posting about your Virginia experience!